In-Vivo-Group/embedded-blast/README.md

   - `embedding/`: Code for sequence embedding methods
   - `algorithm/`: Implementation of the new BLAST algorithm
   - `benchmarking/`: Scripts for performance evaluation
-  - `interface/`: User interface code
+- `data/`: Sample datasets and benchmark data
 - `tests/`: Unit tests and integration tests
-- `data/`: Sample datasets and benchmark data
 - `docs/`: Project documentation
 - `notebooks/`: Jupyter notebooks for exploration and analysis
 - `results/`: Benchmark results and performance analyses
+- `Dockerfile`: Instructions for building the Docker image
+- `requirements.txt`: List of Python dependencies
+- `run.py`: Main script to run the benchmarking

+## Prerequisites

+- Python 3.9+
+- Docker (for containerized usage)

 ## Installation

-(Note: As this is a research project in progress, installation instructions will be updated as the project develops.)

 To set up the development environment: